redis/redis-doc/topics/sentinel.md

-In every Sentinel setup, as Redis uses asynchronous replication, there is always the risk of losing some writes because a given acknowledged write may not be able to reach the slave which is promoted to master.
+In every Sentinel setup, as Redis uses asynchronous replication, there is always the risk of losing some writes because a given acknowledged write may not be able to reach the replica which is promoted to master.
 However in the above setup there is an higher risk due to clients being partitioned away with an old master, like in the following picture: